 Being a small town, Piney Point - Tall Timbers does not have a public transit system used by locals to get to and from work.

-Piney Point - Tall Timbers is one of the most well-educated cities in the nation.
-42.01% of adults in Piney Point - Tall Timbers have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Piney Point - Tall Timbers ranks among the highest in the nation.
+Of the 25-and-older adult population in Piney Point - Tall Timbers, 42.01% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Piney Point - Tall Timbers in 2022 was $61,997, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $247,988 for a family of four.